microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 17. **Expand** Data source credentials.

-18. **Click** Edit credentials in fornt of Synapse and a dialogue box will pop up.
+18. **Click** Edit credentials in front of Synapse and a dialogue box will pop up.

 	![Data Source Creds.](media/power-bi-report-01.png)